sooryaprakash31/AutomationScripts/README.md

  Save it and source the file.<br>

 Now you can run the script files from anywhere.

 ## 🚀 Dive in

+> Each folder has a separate README file with instructions.
 ## 1. [CheckFilenames](https://github.com/sooryaprakash31/AutomationScripts/tree/master/CheckFilenames) <br>
    Compares text in a .csv file with file names in a given path and finds the missing files